hzeller/rpi-rgb-led-matrix/README.md

 -----------------------------------

-This supports the old Raspberry Pi's Version 1 with 26 pin header and also the newer B+ models as well as the Raspberry Pi 2 with 40 pins.
+This supports the old Raspberry Pi's Version 1 with 26 pin header and also the B+ models, the Pi Zero, as well as the Raspberry Pi 2 and 3 with 40 pins.
 The 26 pin models can drive one chain of RGB panels, the 40 pin models **up to three** chains in parallel (each chain 12 or more panels long).

-The Raspberry Pi 2 is faster than older models and sometimes the cabeling can't keep up with the speed; check out this [troubleshooting section](#help-some-pixels-are-not-displayed-properly) what to do.
+The Raspberry Pi 2 and 3 are faster than older models (and the Pi Zero) and sometimes the cabeling can't keep up with the speed; check out this [troubleshooting section](#help-some-pixels-are-not-displayed-properly) what to do.

-It is recommended to install an image with a realtime kernel (for instance [this one][emlid-rt]) to minimize a loaded system having an influence on the image quality.

 Types of Displays
 -----------------